roboflow/inference/docs/workflows/workflow_execution.md

 - In options B and C, the output will be a batch.
 In option C, the non-batch-oriented parameters will be broadcast to match the batch size of the data.

 And you’d be correct.
-If you understand that, you probably only have two more concepts to understand before you can comfortably say you understand everything needed to successfully build and run complex Workflows.
+Knowing that, you only have two more concepts to understand to become Workflows expert.

 Let’s say you want to create a Workflow with these steps: